 Once you become a homeowner, the safety of your home and the loved ones who live there become a main concern.
 A few common precautions you’ve taken to protect your family from danger include having a security system professionally installed, regularly testing your smoke detectors and creating an emergency escape plan.
 But you may be neglecting one of the biggest dangers lurking in your home.

 That danger is known as carbon monoxide (CO) – a colorless, tasteless and odorless gas that is undetectable by human senses.
 Carbon monoxide is created by burning fuel such as gas, oil, kerosene, wood or charcoal.
 It can emit from any source that burns fuel, including furnaces, fireplaces, space heaters, central heating systems, stoves and automobiles.
 These products are designed to function safely and only release a harmless amount of CO into the air, but improper use, damage or faulty construction can cause them to produce high levels of the toxic gas, which can be lethal.
+If you believe you may have an appliance or piping that has burst and you’re CO alarms are going crazy, you’ll want to look into plumbing companies like the best choice for plumbers near Adelaide and other areas as quickly as possible to rectify the situation.

 The effects of carbon monoxide can be deadly.
 In the body, red blood cells absorb carbon monoxide quicker than they pick up oxygen.
 When high levels of carbon monoxide are present, the body begins to replace oxygen with carbon monoxide in the blood, which blocks oxygen from getting into the body.
 As a result, the victim may begin to experience headaches, dizziness, weakness, nausea, vomiting, chest pain and confusion.
 If left untreated, carbon monoxide poisoning can result in death.